light-tech/AHRS/README.md

  * rotational velocities in 3 axes in unit of radians per second,
  * magnetic field strength in 3 axes in unit of Gauss.

+I am using the combination of a LSM6DS3 for accelerometer + gyroscope and a QMC5883 for magnetometer.
+Note that it is important to match the axes of the IMUs.
+For MCU, my choice is an ESP8266 in case I want to transmit sensor data over WiFi in the future.

 ## Calibration

 ## Quaternion